By “movement” this website takes as its definition the following:

 Anti-Bardell Bachelor Band, Atlanta Georgia.
 Formed to fight against a national campaign headed by activist Charlotte Smith (Women’s Rescue League) to promote a tax on bachelors.
 Another, similar effort was made by the Hoboken Bachelor’s Club in Hoboken, New Jersey.

-Ernest Belfort Bax, England, co-authors book, The Legal Subjection of Men
+Ernest Belfort Bax, England, republishes his 1896 book, The Legal Subjection of Men (New Age Press)

 Anti-Alimony Association, New York